 Employees are expected to take care of themselves and anyone else who may be affected by their actions or failings.
+Everyone should be familiar with the Health and Safety Policy.

 Throughout the response to the Covid-19 (coronavirus) pandemic all employees are expected to follow the relevant legislation and/or guidance issued by the government, Public Health England, NHS, the DfE as well as the Company's own risk assessments.
 This applies to both national and local restrictions.